lhami/sensometrics-r-tutorial-2024/docs/1-intro-to-R.md

 Notice that I am not running the second command, because it would cause an error!

-When we use `R` to navigate directories, I recommend **always** using the forward slash: `/`, even thouhg on Windows systems the typical slash is the backslash: `\`.  `R` will properly interpret the `/` for you in the context of your operating system, and this is more consistent with most modern code environments.
+When we use `R` to navigate directories, I recommend **always** using the forward slash: `/`, even though on Windows systems the typical slash is the backslash: `\`.  `R` will properly interpret the `/` for you in the context of your operating system, and this is more consistent with most modern code environments.

 ## Extending `R` with packages